Sixth grade: Indonesia

+Italy

+In Italy, Grade 6 is the first year of secondary or middle school (called "Scuola secondaria di primo grado").
+Students are 11-12 years old.

+Kenya

+In Kenya, the sixth grade is the 6th and last year of primary school in the CBC system.
+In the 844 system, there are 8 years in total of primary school.
+Students are usually 10 or 11 in this grade.

 Kuwait

 In Kuwait, Grade 6 can be the first year of middle school but it can also be the final year of elementary school (depending on the education system in place).

 Laos

 In Laos, Grade 6 is the first year of middle school.

 Malaysia

 In Malaysia, the equivalent is Year 6 also known as Standard 6, as the Malaysia academic year starts in January.
-Students will sit for an important exam called Ujian Penilaian Sekolah Rendah (UPSR), which translates from Malay into English as "Low/Elementary School Assessment Test", before graduating from elementary education.
+Before 2021, students will sit for an important exam called Ujian Penilaian Sekolah Rendah (UPSR), which translates from Malay into English as "Low/Elementary School Assessment Test", before graduating from elementary education.
+Now students take the newly implemented exam, called Ujian Akhir Sesi Akademik (UASA), or "End of Academic Session Exam", which runs until Form 3.
 Standard 6 is the final primary/elementary school year before embarking into secondary /high school (Form 1).
 In Malaysia, primary education are commonly broken down into primary school and secondary school.

 Mexico

-“Primaria” education, in its current form became compulsory in 2009, and runs from grade one through grade six, for students aged 6 – 12 years.
-The Secretariat of Public Education (SEP) officially determines primary school a part of ‘Basic Education’, making it free of charge, with one year of mandatory pre-school education.
-SEP standardizes curriculum content for public and private schools, which includes Spanish, mathematics, natural sciences, history, geography, art, and physical education.
+In Mexico, “Primaria” education, in its current form became compulsory in 2009, and runs from grade one through grade six, for students aged 6 – 12 years.
+The Secretariat of Public Education (SEP) officially determines primary school as a part of ‘Basic Education’, making it free of charge, with one year of mandatory pre-school education.
+SEP standardizes curriculum content for public and private schools, which includes Spanish, Mathematics, Natural Sciences, History, Geography, Art, and Physical Education.
 The National Institute for Assessment of Education monitors standards and provides quality control.